SuperOfficeDocs/superoffice-docs/user-guide/en/chat/respond.md

 In the top-right corner of the **Chat** screen, you can set your presence:

 ![icon][img3]
-You will be listed as a present agent and will receive warnings of unanswered chats.
+You are listed as a present agent and will receive warnings of unanswered chats.

 ![icon][img4]
-You will not be listed as a present agent and will not receive warnings of unanswered chats.
+You are not listed as a present agent and will not receive warnings of unanswered chats.
 However, you can still respond to incoming chats.

 > [!NOTE]
 > If all agents have status **Away**, the customer will only see the offline form when they start the chat.